2020–2022 Malaysian political crisis: 24 February

 In the morning of 24 February 2020, Anwar Ibrahim; the deputy prime minister, Wan Azizah Ismail, also Anwar's wife; the president of Amanah, Mat Sabu; and the secretary general of DAP, Lim Guan Eng, met Mahathir at his residence to seek clarification regarding the incident.
 Anwar later stated that he was satisfied with the meeting outcome, as Mahathir had clarified that he had nothing to do with the pact to make a new coalition government.

 PKR held a press conference at 2 pm where its general secretary, Saifuddin Nasution Ismail, announced that Azmin and the Minister of Housing and Local Government, Zuraida Kamaruddin, also the vice president of PKR, had been dismissed by the party.
 Saifuddin explained that they were expelled due to their actions on 23 February which was against the party's principle regarding the position of prime minister.
 Azmin later announced that he would be forming an independent bloc at the parliament along with Zuraida and other nine MPs.
 They had decided to exit the party following his expulsion.

 In the afternoon of 24 February, the prime minister's office confirmed that Mahathir had submitted his resignation to the Agong.
 Half an hour later, he also announced his resignation from his position as chairman of BERSATU after Muhyiddin declared the party's withdrawal from Pakatan Harapan coalition.
 The Agong tried to convince Mahathir against resigning, but the latter insisted.
 The Agong then accepted his resignation and appointed him as the interim prime minister until a new prime minister is chosen.
 The Cabinet of Malaysia was dissolved, per Article 43(5) of the Constitution of Malaysia.
-Pakatan Harapan lost its majority in the parliament after BERSATU and Azmin Ali's-led PKR faction of eleven MPs withdrew from the coalition at 2 pm.
+Pakatan Harapan lost its majority in the parliament after BERSATU and Azmin Ali-led faction of eleven MPs withdrew from the coalition at 2 pm.
 A representative of the palace then announced that the Agong would interview all 221 MPs, excluding Mahathir, to weigh their support for prime minister candidates.
 The interview sessions were held on 25 and 26 February, with 90 MPs on the former and 131 MPs on the latter.

 At 9 pm, BERSATU leaders held an emergency meeting at its headquarters to discuss the party's future direction.
 Members of BERSATU rejected Mahathir's resignation as the party's chairman and pledged their support for him to be the prime minister.
 The party's secretary-general Marzuki Yahya said that the BERSATU's supreme council members were unanimous in their support for Mahathir.